Below you’ll find complete instructions for completing your application.

 the Admissions Selection Committee for Admittance.

 Select your program and your preferred start year, and Apply for Admission.
-GLBBS’ application requires a $100 fee to be paid online or by mailing a check to the school at 485 S. Meridian St. Cedarville, MI 49719.
+GLBBS’ application requires a non-refundable $100 fee to be paid online or by mailing a check to the school at 485 S. Meridian St. Cedarville, MI 49719.
 If you are unable to pay the $100 fee, you may now submit a Request for Admission Application Fee Waiver form.

 Submit Letter(s) of Reference, submit unofficial copies of your ACT/SAT Test Scores, submit FAFSA (Free Application for Federal Student Aid)

-The Great Lakes Boat Building School does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
+Great Lakes Boat Building School does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.